Moving to Portugal from the UK

 The hospitality and tourism sectors are popular choices for expats, especially those with multiple language skills, and these individuals are also in demand within the rapidly growing call centre sector.

-As Portugal’s capital city, Lisbon offers the broadest range of employment options, from media and entertainment to banking and finance and just about everything in between.
-Doctors and IT specialists are in particularly short supply at present, so if you have skills in this area it is well worth considering Portugal for your new move abroad.
+Portugal’s capital city, Lisbon, offers the broadest range of employment options, from media and entertainment to banking and finance, and just about everything in between.
+Doctors and IT specialists are in particularly short supply at present, so if you have skills in these areas, it is well worth considering Portugal for your move abroad.

 Speaking Portuguese in the workplace

-With communication vital whatever your occupation, if you are intending to work in Portugal you will need a high level of proficiency in the language in order to be considered for employment.
+If you are intending to work in Portugal, you will need a high level of proficiency in the language in order to be considered for employment.

-Of course, as arguably the most effective way of learning to speak another language is immersion, you can always choose to enrol for an intensive language course on your arrival to bring your skills up to scratch before you embark on your Portuguese job search.
+Of course, as arguably the most effective way of learning to speak another language is immersion, you can always choose to enroll for an intensive language course when you’re in Portugal to bring your skills up to scratch before you embark on your job search.

 Salaries in Portugal

-Salaries in Portugal vary widely but are noticeably lower than in many other leading European cities, at an average of 15,000 Euros per annum after deductions.
-This is, however, rebalanced to some extent by the country’s lower cost of living and high quality of life.
+Salaries in Portugal vary widely but are noticeably lower than in many other leading European cities, at an average of £10,500 per annum after deductions.
+This is, however, rebalanced to some extent by the country’s lower cost of living.

 Essential information for Portugal